dilawer11/iot-device-fingerprinting/README.md

 `cp {dataset_device_mappings}.csv /path/to/projectbase/datasets/{dataset_name}/device_mappings.csv`

-The above commands assumes zip source file for others you can *extract* them seperately and then move/copy accordingly
+The above commands assumes zip source file for others you can *extract* them seperately and then move/copy accordingly.

-- **Sample Dataset (Recommended for testing code)**: This dataset is a limited subset of *Our2* dataset.
-It is only recommended for evaluating the code as it runs much faster than other datasets and requires less memory.
-It can be downloaded from [here](https://drive.google.com/file/d/1sUq2e2Y104trFMhj700Lb9DluWld8RW4/view?usp=sharing).
-To setup this dataset follow instructions above

-- **NCSU IoT Lab Datasets (Our and Our2)**: The datasets can be downloaded from [here](https://drive.google.com/drive/folders/1WUVK9BQFCZCq-9xTjmT22SOC9MIyW8hG?usp=sharing).

-- **YourThings Scorecard (YT)**: The dataset can be downloaded from [here](https://yourthings.info/data/).

-- **UNSW IoT Traces (UNSW)**: The dataset can be downloaded from [here](https://iotanalytics.unsw.edu.au/iottraces).

-- **Mon(IoT)r Lab Dataset (NE_US and NE_UK)**: The dataset can be accessed from [here](https://moniotrlab.ccis.neu.edu/imc19dataset/).

-- **PingPong Dataset (PP)**: The dataset can be accessed from [here](https://athinagroup.eng.uci.edu/projects/pingpong/data/).

-- **HomeSnitch Datasets (HS and HS2)**: The datasets were made available to us upon request.
-Most recent version can be found from this [link](https://research.fit.edu/iot/)

-- **Adding additional datasets**

-    Additional datasets can be added.
+Additional datasets, apart from ones mentioned above, can be added as well.
 Follow the current directory structure and add the PCAP files in the Datasets/{dataset_name}/RAW folder and then pass this name to the pipefile for processing of data

 ### Using *gdown* to download